pgpkg/pgpkg/docs/pages/safety.md

 Note that it's easy to change the `search_path`, and even without changing it, you can simply write code that refers to any other schema.
 However, this approach is thwarted during upgrades because the schema role doesn't have access to other schemas.

+## Security Definer

+To ensure that functions can't access objects outside the package (schema) in which they are defined, functions are owned by the schema and are declared with the  `security definer` option.

+This behaviour will be extended to views in the future.

 ## Automatic `grants`